mdditt2000/kubernetes-1-19/cis 2.7.1/per-application-failover/README.md

 # Per Application Failover using ExternalDNS

-The purpose of this document is to demonstrate ExternalDNS with NGINX Ingress Controller using F5 CIS with BIG-IP.
+The purpose of this document is to demonstrate per application failover using ExternalDNS with NGINX Ingress Controller and F5 BIG-IP.
 ExternalDNS allows user to control DNS records dynamically via Kubernetes CRD resources in a DNS provider-agnostic way.
 This user-guide documents ExternalDNS with F5 CIS + BIG-IP LTM and DNS, load balancing to NGINX Ingress Controller.
 BIG-IP LTM and DNS are configured on the same device for a single cluster as shown in the diagram.
 However BIG-IP LTM and DNS can be on dedicated devices for multiple sites,clusters and data centers.

 ExternalDNS solution provides you with modern, container application workloads that use both BIG-IP Container Ingress Services and NGINX Ingress Controller for Kubernetes.
 It’s an elegant control plane solution that offers a unified method of working with both technologies from a single interface—offering the best of BIG-IP and NGINX and fostering better collaboration across NetOps and DevOps teams.
 The diagram below demonstrates this use-case.